StackVista/stackstate-docs/develop/developer-guides/custom-functions/monitor-functions.md

 }
 ```

-Here you can define the basic information about the function such as its name and description to help you distinguish different Monitor functions.
+Here you can define the basic information about the function such as its name and description to help you distinguish different monitor functions.
-An important field is the `identifier` - it is a unique value of the StackState URN format that can be used to refer to this objects in various other places, such as an invocation of a Monitor function.
+An important field is the `identifier` - it is a unique value of the StackState URN format that can be used to refer to this objects in various other places, such as an invocation of a monitor function.
 The identifier should be formatted as follows:

 `urn : <prefix> : monitor-function : <unique-function-identification>`

 The `prefix` is described in more detail in [topology identifiers](../../../configure/topology/identifiers.md), while the `unique-function-identification` is user-definable and free-form.

-### Populate the Monitor function body
+### Populate the monitor function body

-The most important fields of the Monitor function node are its `scriptBody` and `parameters`.
+The most important fields of the monitor function node are its `scriptBody` and `parameters`.
 In this step, we will focus on the body of the function and we'll determine the required parameters next.

 As described above, the function we're creating will check a given metric against a given threshold and based on that produce health states for the affected topology.
 To make things concrete, let's start with a simple CPU usage metric: